-How to Enjoy Scented Candles Without Burning Them
+How to Enjoy the Aroma of Scented Candles Without Burning Them

 Many years ago, I received a cherry-scented candle and a coffee warmer from one of my aunts for Christmas.
 This confused me because I wasn't a coffee drinker back then, so I was unsure why I was gifted a coffee warmer.
 But, what confused me even more was that the candle and the coffee warmer were wrapped-up together.

 My aunt must have noticed the puzzled look on my face as she quickly explained that you can enjoy the aroma of a scented candle without a flame if you put it on a coffee warmer and let it melt.

 I must have been living under a rock because I'd never heard of enjoying candles this way.
 Plus, it's much safer than having an open flame.

 The idea of this intrigued me, so as soon as I got home I gave it a try.
 Sure enough, after about fifteen minutes, the aroma of warm cherries started to fill my home!

 Over the years, I've tried many different sizes and scents of candles on the warmer.
 In this article, I'll share what I've learned and what works best.

 If you're like me, then you already own many candles.
 So, first I'll touch on the coffee warmer.

 The warmer that I have is designed to keep coffee, soup, or other beverages hot.
 It is imperative to use one that's designed for keeping liquids hot and not one for cooking.
 Most coffee warmers for home use keep the liquid between 120 and 140 degrees Fahrenheit.
 There's no need to use a warmer that gets hotter than this.